-Rabbi Dr. Brown started his teaching career with Teach for America at Uncommon Schools in Newark, New Jersey.
+Rabbi Dr. Brown started his teaching career with Teach for America at Uncommon Schools in Newark, New Jersey (’14).
 He then taught at Success Academy High School for the Liberal Arts in Manhattan.
 After moving to Baltimore, Rabbi Dr. Brown became the Director of Curriculum and Instruction at Talmudical Academy.
-He was also a research fellow in school leadership at New Leaders for New Schools, was named a Clark Scholar at the American Educational Research Association and received the Elie Wiesel Foundation’s Prize in Ethics.
+He was also a research fellow in school leadership at New Leaders for New Schools, was named a Clark Scholar at the American Educational Research Association and received the Elie Wiesel Foundation’s National Prize in Ethics.
 In addition to his administrative work at ICJA, Rabbi Dr. Brown teaches English and architecture.
 He has published multiple articles in HaYidiyon, Jewish Educational Leadership Journal, and other publications.

 Rabbi Dr. Brown is married to Bec, his Australian wife, and they have a four-year-old daughter, Adi, two-year-old, Lev, and new baby, Ori.